 A beneficiary who is (1) homebound, (2) needs intermittent skilled nursing, PT, or speech-language pathology, (3) is under a physician's plan of care, and (4) has a documented face-to-face encounter with a physician or allowed practitioner.
 Occupational therapy alone cannot start home health, but once initiated, OT can continue after the qualifying service ends.

 No copay or deductible for most home health services.
-20% coinsurance applies to durable medical equipment such as wheelchairs, walkers, hospital beds, and oxygen.
+A 20% coinsurance applies to durable medical equipment such as wheelchairs, walkers, hospital beds, and oxygen.
 There is no annual visit cap and no per-episode cost-sharing.

 Indefinitely, as long as the patient remains homebound, continues to require skilled care, and the physician recertifies the plan of care at each interval.
 The Jimmo v.
 Sebelius settlement protects maintenance care for chronic conditions even without improvement potential.